metosin/ring-swagger/README.md

 [![Build Status](https://travis-ci.org/metosin/ring-swagger.png?branch=master)](https://travis-ci.org/metosin/ring-swagger)

-[Swagger](...) implementation for Ring using Prismatic [Schema](https://github.com/Prismatic/schema) for data modelling and input data coercion.
+[Swagger](https://helloreverb.com/developers/swagger) implementation for Ring using Prismatic [Schema](https://github.com/Prismatic/schema) for data models and coercion.

-- Provides handlers for both [Resource listing](https://github.com/wordnik/swagger-core/wiki/Resource-Listing) and [Api declaration](https://github.com/wordnik/swagger-core/wiki/API-Declaration).
+- Provides functions to create both Swagger [Resource listing](https://github.com/wordnik/swagger-core/wiki/Resource-Listing) and [Api declarations](https://github.com/wordnik/swagger-core/wiki/API-Declaration).
 - Does not cover how the routes and models are collected from web apps (and by so should be compatible with all Ring-based libraries)
-   - Provides a Map-based interface for routing libs to create Swagger Spec out of the route definitions
+   - Provides a Map-based interface for higher level web libs to create Swagger Spec out of their route definitions

-For embedding a [Swagger-UI](https://github.com/wordnik/swagger-ui) into your Ring-app, check out the [ring-swagger-ui](https://github.com/metosin/ring-swagger-ui).

 ## Latest version